Tony-Gagliardi/L4D/README.md

 ### 2.4 Finales

-On 4-chapter campaigns (such as Dead Center or Swamp Fever), Chapter 4 will always be played.

 On 5-chapter campaigns, unless there is clear, documented agreement between both teams on whether to play Chapter 5, then:

-- In a neutral server match, Chapter 5 _will_ be played.
-- In a Home/Away match, Chapter 5 _will not_ be played.
+- In a neutral server match, Chapter 5 _will not_ be played.

 ## Section 3: Registration process